-I am so excited to have launched my new course on June 16th !
+I am so excited to have launched my NEW course on June 16th, 2013 !

-It is SOLD OUT but you can still read all about it here….
+but you can still read all about it below….

 Here are all the details !